CEED/Laghos/README.md

 [capable exascale ecosystem](https://exascaleproject.org/what-is-exascale),
 including software, applications, hardware, advanced system engineering and early testbed platforms, in support of the nation’s exascale computing imperative.

-For more details on the CEED miniapps see http://ceed.exascaleproject.org/miniapps.

 ## Characteristics